-What is Cybersecurity?
+What Is Cybersecurity?
 A Gentle Introduction For Small Businesses

-Before we dive into the details of how to protect our systems and data, let’s take a high-level look at the field of cybersecurity.
+Before we dive into the details of how to protect our digital systems and data, let’s take a high-level look at the field of cybersecurity.
 A good place to start is by defining the term ‘cybersecurity.’

 What is cybersecurity?